Hello everyone.

 That brings me to the power of the breathwork at such moments

-So using our breath can be a handy tool to bring our body back into physiological balance, regulate our nervous system, and calm the very, very actual activations taking place in our body.
+Using our breath can be a handy tool.
+It helps bring our body back into physiological balance.
+It regulates our nervous system and calms the very actual activations in our body.

 Those of you who have been following me for a while know what breathwork is.

 I am a big fan of belly breathing.
-As simple as putting the hand on your stomach, learning how to take an intense breath, inflate my stomach and go all the way out.
+It’s as simple as putting your hand on your stomach.
+Learn how to take an intense breath.
+Inflate your stomach and exhale fully.

 It sounds simple, but when you start practicing, it can feel weird.
 It felt very strange to me at first.
 I was not used to breathing from my belly.